HD Terms And Conditions

 4.9 Though we provide you with a Static IP, xDSL connections are not intended for hosting publicly accessible sites or services.

 4.9.1 If you wish to run ISP/Wireless services backhauled by xDSL, then we require you to purchase your own subnet IP range (framed-IP) and bandwidth pool.

 4.9.2 Using an xDSL connection to host publicly accessible sites or services is considered a breach of these terms, as such if you cause interruption of service on HD’s (or it’s upstream providers) networks, you will be held liable for the costs associated, including, but not limited to, reparation to affected customers and costs of restoration.

-5.2 The Customer agrees that a minimum charge of $120.00 + GST may be applied per incident to restore The Customer’s data where possible.
+5.2 The Customer agrees that a charge of $120.00 +GST per hour MAY be applied per incident to restore The Customer’s data where possible.

 5.3 The Customer agrees that the scope of HD’s backup and scheduling of backups shall be at its sole and exclusive discretion and that the Customer waives any legal right or objection in relation to HD’s decisions in relations to these matters.

 The Customer agrees that HD shall not be held liable for the retention and or restoration of any data held on its servers at any time.

 6.1 This contract may be terminated by HD without cause, by giving the Customer written notice.
 This notice shall be delivered via email with the termination date set as the end of the Customers current billing cycle.